-\textbf{Box-world.} Finally, we consider the box-world environment \cite{drrl}, which requires abstract relational reasoning.
-It is a $12\times12$ grid world with locks and boxes randomly scattered throughout (visualized in Figure \ref{fig:box}).
-Each lock occupies a single grid cell, and the box it locks occupies the adjacent grid cell.
-The box contains a key that can open a subsequent lock.
-Each lock and box is colored; the key needed to open a lock is contained in the box of the same color.
-The agent is given a key to get started, and its goal is to unlock the box of a given color.
-The agent can move in the room in four directions; it opens a lock for which it has the key simply by walking over it, at which point it can pick up the adjacent key.
-We assume that once the agent has the key of a given color, it can unlock multiple locks of that color.
-We modify the original environment to be partially observable; in particular, the agent can observe a $7\times7$ grid around them (as well as the previously observed grid cells).
-In each episode, we sample a random configuration of the map, where the number of boxes in the path to the goal is randomly chosen between 1 to 4, and the number of ``distractor branches'' (i.e., boxes that the agent can open but does not help them reach the goal) is also randomly chosen between 1 to 4.
+\textbf{Box-world.} Next, we consider box-world \cite{drrl}, which requires abstract reasoning.
+It is a $12\times12$ grid world with locks and boxes (Figure \ref{fig:box}).
+The agent is given a key to get started, and its goal is to unlock a white box.
+Each lock locks a box in the adjacent cell containing a key.
+Lock and boxes are colored; the key needed to open a lock is in the box of the same color.
+The actions are to move in one of the four directions; the agent opens a lock and obtains the key simply by walking over it.
+We assume that the agent can unlock multiple locks with each key.
+The agent can only observe grid cells within a distance of 3 (as well as the previously observed cells).
+Each task consists of a randomly sampled map and initial position, where the number of boxes in the path to the goal is randomly chosen between 1 to 4, and the number of ``distractor branches'' (i.e., boxes that the agent can open but does not help them reach the goal) is also randomly chosen between 1 to 4.